National Defense Brotherhood: Formation

 Kishi responded by temporarily withdrawing from frontline politics, resolving to work in the background towards creating a new political movement.
 In this atmosphere, Kishi held nightly meetings between January and March 1945 with several close associates at Tokyo's Imperial Hotel.
 These meetings included figures such as Ryōichi Sasakawa, a preeminent fascist political fixer, Yoshio Kodama, a prominent rightist deeply involved in Japan's criminal underworld, Mamoru Shigemitsu, the then-foreign minister, and Ichirō Hatoyama, the future prime minister.
 From these meetings came a plan to form a new renovationist political movement aimed at mobilising the general public for a final confrontation with the Allies.

 The political fixers Ryōichi Sasakawa (left) and Yoshio Kodama (right), were instrumental in the establishment and operation of Kishi's Gokoku Dōshikai.
 Pictured while in captivity at Sugamo Prison, March 1946.

 Rather than proposing a political party or any informal Diet faction, Kishi's vision resembled that of the early plans for the Imperial Rule Assistance Association put forward by Count Yoriyasu Arima and Fumio Gotō in the late 1930s.
 The aspect Kishi sought to revitalize was the creation of a nationwide network of vocational guilds, which would supersede the power of the National Diet and rally millions of potential civilians around military-directed national defense organizations.

 To this end, Kishi enlisted the agrarian activist and political strongman Kōtarō Sengoku, and Dietman Naka Funada to help prod guild leaders towards enlisting some six million members into his new mass movement.
 When these outreach efforts stalled, Kishi extended an olive branch to the pro-army Association of Imperial Rule Assistance Diet Members (Yokusō Giin Dōshikai).
 Kishi imagined riding on the popular support of the Agrarian Guilds and the Yokusō all the way towards a serious bid for the Premiership.
 Kishi's plans coincided with the dissolution of the IRAPA in March 1945.
 Out of the IRAPA's disbandment emerged two political associations: the mainstream Greater Japan Political Association (Dai Nippon Seijikai) led by General Jirō Minami, and Kishi's anti-mainstream National Defense Brotherhood (Gokoku Dōshikai).
 Some 32 Diet members jumped ship to join Kishi's new association by the end of March.
+A number of this founding cohort included ultranationalists, such as Reserve General Hashimoto Kingoro, a leader of the Cherry Blossom Society.

 Naka Funada, an ex-member of the Seiyūkai party before the war, member of the Wartime Diet, and prominent policy organiser for the Gokoku Dōshikai as its political research chief, pictured 1933.